anshulsipl/AVPlayer-with-interruption-Handling/README.md

       [self setPlayerURL:[NSURL URLWithString:@"YourStreamURl"] withStationName:@"Dummy" andStationDial:@"Dial"];

-//set Player URL from all the screens of app. and set name on player with dial FM.
-Also it will clear instance of already playing on player.
+/* set Player URL from all the screens of app. and set name on player with dial FM.
+Also it will clear instance of already playing on player.*/
 -(void)setPlayerURL:(NSURL *)str_URL withStationName:( NSString *)str_stname andStationDial:(NSString *)str_fm{
     NSURL *url = str_URL;
     AVPlayer *player = [[AVPlayer alloc]initWithURL:url];